Daniel Daga: International career

 Daga was man of the match in three of the Nigeria national under-20 football team’s qualifying matches for the 2023 U20 AFCON tournament.
 Daga played the opening game of the AFCON U20 tournament against Senegal in February 2023.
 However, a knee injury sustained in the match ruled him out of the tournament.

 In May 2023 he was the youngest player selected in the Nigeria squad for the 2023 FIFA U-20 World Cup.
 He started all Nigeria’s games until they were knocked out of the tournament at the quarter-finals to South Korea U-20.
 He received praise for his performances at the tournament.
 His performance in a victory of Italy U-20 at the tournament led to him being labelled a “star in the making”.

 In March 2024, he was named in the a Nigeria squad for the delayed 2023 African Games in Ghana.

 Style of play

 Daga has been described as a holding midfielder and a disruptive, defensively-minded player.

+Personal life

+On 19 December 2025, Daga was charged with sexual assault relating to an incident in April 2025.
+In March 2026, Daga was fined 10,000NKr in court fees and sentenced to six months in prison, which Daga appealed.
+In July 2026 he was acquitted on all counts.